jimmy9704/plane-segmentation-network/README.md

 We used Virtual KITTI Dataset from <a href="https://github.com/VisualComputingInstitute/vkitti3D-dataset" target="_blank">here</a>.

-We filtered the dataset using voxel down sampling.
+We used voxel downsampling to filter the dataset and extract man-made structures such as roads and buildings.

 ## Installation
 ```